Temporal Representation Learning on Monocular Videos for 3D Human Pose Estimation: Acknowledgment

-In this document, we present additional examples on disentangling of pose and appearance, as well as qualitative results on pose estimation.
-We also present details on the integration of gravity constraints as well as model architecture and training.
+In Section \ref{sec:SS-training}, we present training details and model architecture.
+In Section \ref{sec:qualitative}, we provide additional examples on disentanglement of pose and appearance, as well as qualitative results on pose estimation.
+Finally, we present details on gravity sensitivity analysis in Section \ref{sec:sup-gravity}.